senpay/json_converter/README.md

 ![state diagram](docs/states.png)

 Bonus:
-There's a rather obvious bug in the implmentation.
-Can you spot it?
-Can you fix it?
+There're several rather obvious bugs in the implementation.
+Can you spot them?
+Can you fix them?